dappre/jenkins-lib-lazy/README.md

 ## TODO
 1. Implement logging and replace verbose level
+1. Support single branch pipeline jobs, maybe disabling dynamic parameters
+1. Document properly config, env and dynamic parameters
+1. Implement flags and/or flexible properties to be set from env, config and/or parameters
 1. Allow failFast to be defined per config and/or per stage
-1. Avoid required permissions if possible
+1. Avoid required permissions when possible
-1. Allows flexible properties to be passed as env

 ## Required permissions: